sktime/sktime/GOVERNANCE.rst

 ^^^^^^^^^^^

 Membership of the CC is by nomination by a core developer and a vote by all core developers.
-A nomination will result in discussion which cannot take more than 5 days excluding weekends and then a vote by the core developers which will stay open for 5 days excluding weekends.
+A nomination will result in discussion which stay open for 5 days excluding weekends and then a vote by core developers which will stay open for 5 days excluding weekends.
 CC membership votes are subject to:

 * a 2/3 majority of all cast votes, and
 * a simple majority approval of all the current CC members.